 What makes young people tick?
 What shapes and influences children’s development?
 How can the adults who work with children support them more effectively?
-You’ll learn about child development and psychology, international childhoods and research with children – spanning the entire age range from early years to youth.
+Childhood and youth studies is one of the UK’s fastest growing academic disciplines.

 This degree provides an effective foundation for a wide choice of career paths.
 It emphasises independent thinking, develops analytical and communication skills and will help you become a clear and confident writer – all attributes that are highly valued by employers.
 Specific skills you’ll develop include: